Loading…

 The visual tell: distinct artwork you recognize as different from the card you know, with a standard border (unlike the borderless Secret Rare).

-Pull rate: Approximately 1 per 72 packs (1 per 3 boxes on average) Artwork: Original Eiichiro Oda manga artwork, black and white linework with screentone shading, full-card foil treatment Competitive relevance: Varies.
+Pull rate: Not officially published; community estimates around 1:500 packs or rarer Artwork: Original Eiichiro Oda manga artwork, black and white linework with screentone shading, full-card foil treatment Competitive relevance: Varies.
 Competitive Manga Rares exist (Manga Rare Akainu); others are pure collector pieces.
 Collector value: $20-$350+ per card depending on IP and competitive status

 Manga Rares are the pinnacle of One Piece TCG card design.
 They look nothing like the rest of the game.
 Where all other rarity tiers use full-color anime-style artwork, Manga Rares display the original manga page artwork as Oda drew it.
 The foil treatment creates a depth effect across the black and white linework that shifts under different lighting.